 Check with the Base Environmental Management office to confirm if the facility is a Major or Area Source (or synthetic Area/Minor Source) for HAP.
-Determining between Major and Area Sources is important because regulatory requirements are based on the source category.
+Determining between Major and Area Sources is important because the rules affecting boilers at each source differ significantly.
 Subpart JJJJJJ applies to boilers located at an Area Source (or synthetic Area/Minor Source).
-Subpart DDDDD which is applicable to Major Sources of HAPs, has far more stringent rules and complexity than Subpart JJJJJJ.
+Subpart DDDDD, which is applicable to Major Sources of HAPs, has far more stringent rules and complexity than Subpart JJJJJJ.